On the dynamics of shallow ice sheets. Modelling and analysis

 Plugging formula~\eqref{velocity} into~\eqref{flux} gives:

 where the latter equality is obtained by an integration by parts with respect to the variable $z$.

+The weak form~\eqref{weak-4} is a degenerate extension of the $p$-Laplacian obstacle problem since, at each time $t \in [0,T]$, the thickness $H = h-b$ tends to zero at the free boundary $\Gamma_{f,t}$.
+This is the reason why the solution of~\eqref{weak-4} exhibits infinite gradients at the margin $\Gamma_{f,t}$, viz. \cite{Bueler2005} and~\cite{GreveBlatter2009}.
+A further reformulation that recovers nondegenerate $p$-Laplacian form is proposed next, cf.~\eqref{weak-u}.
+While this formulation involves only a flat obstacle, on the one hand, it acquires a ``tilt'' which does not preserve monotonicity of the variational form on the other hand.

-For sake of clarity, the magnitudes involved in the model are listed in the following table.
+For the sake of clarity, the magnitudes involved in the model are listed in the following table.

-As already observed by Jouvet \& Bueler~\cite{JouvBuel2012}, the expression of $\bm{Q}$ in~\eqref{flux-2} exhibits a degenerate behaviour at the free boundary, in the sense that the gradient norm power blows up as $h$ gets close to the free boundary of $\Omega$.
-This degeneracy does not manifest in other large-scale models like the one proposed by Hibler in the seminal paper~\cite{Hibler1979}.
+As already mentioned by Jouvet \& Bueler~\cite{JouvBuel2012}, the expression of $\bm{Q}$ in~\eqref{flux-2} exhibits a degenerate behaviour at the free boundary, in the sense that the gradient norm power blows up as $h$ gets close to the free boundary of $\Omega$.
+In this direction, we refer the reader to the article~\cite{SayagWorster2013} for a laboratory verification of the boundary degeneracy.

-By contrast with the model we are considering, the model proposed by Hibler couples the shallow ice equation with a \emph{mechanical} (hyperbolic) equation whose unknown is the horizontal ice flow velocity $\bm{U}$.
-The model we are considering follows the formulation originally proposed by J.W.
+We also observe that the model we are considering follows the formulation originally proposed by J.W.
 Glen~\cite{Glen1970}, according to which ice was regarded as a viscous fluid.
-The model proposed by Hibler, itself inspired by the article of M.D.
+The celebrated model proposed by Hibler, itself inspired by the article of M.D.
 Coon~\cite{Coon1974}, is on the one hand \emph{less precise} than Glen's model as the ice velocity $\bm{U}$ has a simplified expression.
 On the other hand, it achieves the goal of describing in the same instance the behaviours of ice as a solid and as a fluid.

 The operation of averaging considerably simplifies the expression of the ice volume flux $\bm{Q}$, while the coupling of the shallow ice equation for the averaged ice thickness with the mechanical equation spares the effort of expressing the ice flow velocity $\bm{U}$ in terms of the ice thickness.